 When visiting a large sports stadium or entertainment arena, you often find long lines for food and merchandise during half-time or intermissions.
-The people attending these professional sports games or concerts paid good money to see their team play or favorite artist perform, and they don’t want to miss a thing.
-This puts a huge amount of pressure on the employees working the concession stands or merchandise shops to complete the customer’s order as quickly as possible.
+The people attending these professional sports games or concerts paid good money to see their team play or favorite artist perform, and they don't want to miss a thing.
+This puts a huge amount of pressure on the employees working the concession stands or merchandise shops to complete the customer's order as quickly as possible.
 A lot of this workflow plays into the stadium point of sale (POS) system being used.
-Here are 5 “must-haves” when looking for a POS system for sports and entertainment venues.
+Here are 5 "must-haves" when looking for a stadium point of sale system.

 1. Intuitive Software

 2. Back-of-House Support

-While people rarely see what goes on behind the scenes at stadium concession stands, it’s important to make sure that your POS manages the back-of-house just as well as it manages your transactions.
+While people rarely see what goes on behind the scenes at stadium concession stands, it's important to make sure that your stadium point of sale manages the back-of-house just as well as it manages your transactions.
 From inventory management, to menu management, to fan data, back-end analytics can help you to make sure you never run out of stock during a big event.
 By having access to analytics that can be reported day-to-day, you can make sure that your concession menu appeals to your audience for a particular game or event.